acquanaturaleminerale/acquanaturaleminerale.github.io/docs/doc-implementation.md

 ### `saml_session.py`

-The `saml_session.py` module manages temporary SAML authentication transaction state.

-Despite its name, this module does not manage user sessions.
-It manages the lifecycle of pending SAML authentication requests between Exerplaza and the Identity Provider.
+The `saml_session.py` module despite its name, does not manage user sessions.
+It manages temporary SAML authentication transactions, including persistence, RelayState storage, and atomic consumption for replay protection.

 Responsibilities: